Knowledge Hub

 Customer data

-Data protection and security are critical if your business has access to customer personal data under the licence arrangement.
+Data protection and security need to be considered if your business can access customer personal data under the licence arrangement.

 As part of its due diligence, your customer may want to review your security standards and procedures and will expect strong data security measures to be in place.

-Suppose you are acting as a supplier and a ‘data processor’ when processing the customer’s data.
-In that case, the licence will need to contain mandatory terms due to the stringent rules under the UK General Data Protection Regulation (GDPR).
+Suppose you act as a supplier and a ‘data processor’ when processing customer data.
+In that case, the licence must contain mandatory terms due to the stringent rules under the UK General Data Protection Regulation (GDPR).

 Support, maintenance, and updates to the software

-Support is a common aspect of software licences, as software is not completely error-free and may need to be kept up to date.
-Your licence should address matters such as the frequency of updates, whether updates and bug fixes are included in the licence fees, or if they are subject to additional charges.
+Support is a common aspect of software licences, as software is not completely error-free and may need to be updated.
+Your licence should address points such as the frequency of updates, whether updates and bug fixes are included in the licence fees, or if they are subject to additional charges.

-It is also essential that any service levels agreed with the customer are documented, particularly for software which is business-critical for them.
-Failing to meet any agreed-upon service levels could result in a breach of contract, so it is essential to establish realistic and achievable service levels.
+It is also essential that any service levels agreed upon with the customer are documented, particularly for software that is business-critical for them.
+Failing to meet any agreed-upon service levels could result in a breach of contract, so it is important that you establish realistic and achievable service levels.

 Audit and termination rights